Our 2021-2022 Instructional Principles

 - Engage all stakeholders (staff, students, families, community organizations, etc.) in committing to build a common understanding of the interconnectedness between social emotional and academic learning for every student in every classroom, through multi-tiered systems of support.

-- With support from your Superintendent team and BCO, engage all stakeholders (staff, student, families, community organizations, etc.) in the Recommendations for Reopening REFLECTION TOOL to assess the current state of each of the four citywide instructional principles and academic recovery priorities for 2021-22 (The priorities are not defined in the document.
-Do you want to keep them here).
+- With support from your Superintendent team and BCO, engage all stakeholders (staff, student, families, community organizations, etc.) in the Recommendations for Reopening Reflection Tool to assess the current state of each of the four citywide instructional principles and academic recovery priorities for 2021-22.

 - Use your self-assessment to select places for growth within each of the principles and supports needed.